 What The Government Doesn't Want You To Know About Your Drivers License

-The truth about drivers licences and how you have been deceived by the government into paying for, and abiding by rules that do not apply to any one individual, when not engaged in any kind of public transportation moving people or using roadways as a business for making money.
+The truth about drivers licenses and how you have been deceived by the government into paying for and abiding by rules that do not apply to any one individual, when not engaged in any kind of public transportation moving people or using roadways as a business for making money.